questforcode/aki_wfe/README.md

 - project 6 - references [working with references in JS]
 - project 7 - casting [understanding how casting and forced casting works]
 - project 8 - booleans [messing around with booleans, true and false]
+- project 9 - operators [i feel like i'm in HS again]